 So, what is Facebook Viewpoints?
 Let’s talk about this free and fun survey app you’ll want to download right away!

 In November 2019, Facebook (now recently rebranded as Meta), launched an app called Facebook Viewpoints, which rewards users for participating in surveys, tasks, and research.
-The idea behind the program is to gain insights from users of Meta products in their day-to-day, including Facebook, Instagram, WhatsApp, Portal, and Oculus, for both qualitative and quantitative research as well as the improvement of Meta products.
+The idea behind the program is to gather information from users of Meta products in their day-to-day, including Facebook, Instagram, WhatsApp, Portal, and Oculus, for both qualitative and quantitative research.
+These various methods of market research help the improvement of Meta products.